-QBE Malaysia recorded statutory Net Combined Operating Ratio (NCOR) of 93.2% in 2016, compared to 97.9% in 2015.
-The company maintained a sound Capital Adequacy Ratio (CAR) at all times during 2016, exceeding both the Supervisory CAR and the company's own internal capital target as per our Capital Management Plan.
+QBE Malaysia recorded statutory Net Combined Operating Ratio (NCOR) of 96.8% in 2017, compared to 93.2% in 2016.
+The company maintained a sound Capital Adequacy Ratio (CAR) at all times during 2017, exceeding both the Supervisory CAR and the company's own internal capital target as per our Capital Management Plan.

-The investment portfolio for 2016 was higher than 2015 by RM12 million despite a dividend payout of RM44.3 million during the year.
+The investment portfolio for 2017 was higher than 2016 by RM18.6 million despite a dividend payout of RM19.5 million during the year.
 QBE Malaysia remains cautious on Malaysian bonds due to the potential for currency volatility and capital outflows.
 The Company had positioned its investment portfolio to maintain running yield, with the view to capture term premium and an attractive spread on term deposits.
-In 2016, investment income of RM19.0 million exceeded a budget of RM10.5 million, with an average investment yield of 3.93%.
-The investment portfolio mix is consistently maintained with 75% in money market placement and 25% in Government bonds.
+In 2017, the investment income was RM18.8 million with an average investment yield of 3.97%.
+The investment portfolio mix is consistently maintained with 90% in money market placement and 10% in Government bonds.